Bullying at work

 Common examples of bullying at work are:

 - When your employer criticises you for trivial or unfair reasons.

 - When colleagues exclude you from work activities.

 - When you are made the butt of workplace jokes.

 - When your employer overloads you with work & sets you up to fail.

 Harassment is still bullying but relates to a personal characteristic, most often as a result of your race, sex, religion or sexual orientation.

-Your employer has a duty to protect you under The Health and Safety at Work Act and so is legally responsible for dealing with bullying and harassment in your workplace in a timely and sensitive fashion.
+Your employer has a duty to protect you under The Health and Safety at Work Act and so they are legally responsible for dealing with bullying and harassment in a timely & sensitive fashion.